April 30, 2026

 New COVID Case Symptoms

 Maybe you're asking yourself, "How do I know if I have it?"
 Good question.
-The new strain can be hard to figure out because the symptoms are a lot like the common cold or flu.
+The new strain can be hard to figure out because the symptoms are a lot like the common cold or allergies.

-Here are a few other signs:
+Here are a few signs and symptoms:

-- Fever
+• Fever

-- Stuffy nose
+• Stuffy nose

-- Feel tired
+• Feel tired

-- Upset stomach
+• Upset stomach

-Allergies also give you some of the same symptoms.
 Your primary care provider will give you a test to know for sure or you can take a home test.
 Either way, the test will tell you if you are positive or negative for COVID.
 If you are negative but still feel bad, wait a few days, and take the test again.

 Here's What You Can Do